 Lets take an area I know - the Pevensey Levels in Sussex - click here if you would like to see a similar argument applied to the Wash .

-and look at the Saxon place names which refer to islands these places are all derived from the Saxon word æg meaning an
+So we will start by looking at the Saxon place names which refer to islands these places are all derived from the Saxon word æg meaning an

 island, which has been shown to refer to modern place names starting in eg, ending in ay or et or ey